 b.
-Experiment 2: Investigation of Solvent Selection for Preparing the Optimal Nutritional Medium for Algae Cultivation from Experiment 1
+Experiment 2: Investigation of Solvent Selection for Preparing the Optimal Nutritional Medium for Algae Cultivation from Experiment 1 density of Spirulina in each treatment was compared to select the most appropriate solvent.

 Investigation of two types of solvents for preparing the nutritional medium chosen in experiment 1, including RO water and natural mineral water from Phuoc My commune, Binh Dinh province.
 The treatments were performed under the same conditions as those in experiment 1.